helenl9098/Dynamic-Diffuse-Global-Illumination-Minecraft/README.md

 ### Weights ###

-The paper describes an efficient technique to ensure that the indirect lighting appears to be continuous and accounts for dynamic geometry and lights.
-His technique is to use the following weights to blend information from the 8 closest probes per intersection: smooth backface weight, trilinear adjacency weight, chebyshev visibility weight, and log perception weight.
-The smooth backface weight culls indirect contribution by excluding probes that are not mutually visible to the point of intersection.
-The trilinear adjacency weight interpolates lighting contribution based on the distance between every probe.
-The chebyshev visibility test (a.k.a. variance shadow mapping) is a technique that counters shadow aliasing by approximating how shadows soften at shadow edges.
-The log perception weight counters human sensitivity to contrast in low-light conditions by scaling down dimly lit intersections.
-The log perception weight makes light leaks less apparent to the viewer.
+The paper describes various methods to ensure that the indirect lighting appears to be continuous and accounts for dynamic geometry and lights.
+Majercik et. al uses the following weights to blend information from the 8 closest probes per intersection:
+- The *smooth backface weight* culls indirect contribution by excluding probes that are not mutually visible to the point of intersection.
+- The *trilinear adjacency weight* interpolates lighting contribution based on the distance between every probe.
+- The *Chebyshev visibility test* (a.k.a. variance shadow mapping) is a technique that counters shadow aliasing by approximating how shadows soften at shadow edges.
+- The *log perception weight* counters human sensitivity to contrast in low-light conditions by scaling down dimly lit intersections.
+It makes light leaks less apparent to the viewer.

+These were implemented as described in the paper, using their supplemental code as reference.
+However, the Chebyshev visibility test gave us undesirable artifacts, so we have chosen not to include it in our weight calculations.

 | ![](img/no_weights_indirect.png)   | ![](img/weights_indirect.png)   |
 | ---------------------------------- | ------------------------------- |